saritasa-nest/saritasa-dotnet-tools/docs/common/extensions.rst

                 var arr = new[] { 10, 45, 6, 34, 6 };
                 var index = arr.FirstIndexMatch(a => a == 6); // returns 2

+    .. function:: IEnumerable<TSource> Distinct<TSource, TKey>(IEnumerable<TSource> source, Func<TSource, TKey> keySelector)

+        Returns distinct elements from a sequence by using the key selector to compare values.

 DictionaryExtensions
 --------------------